knative-extensions/eventing-redis/sink/README.md

 The Redis Stream Sink can work with a local version of Redis database instance or a cloud based instance whose [`address`](config/300-redisstreamsink.yaml) will be specified in the Sink spec.
-Additionally, the specified [`stream`](config/300-redisstreamsink.yaml) name will be created by the receive adapter, if they don't already exist.
+Additionally, the specified [`stream`](config/300-redisstreamsink.yaml) name will be created by the receiver, if they don't already exist.

 ## Getting started